Courting fireflies are one of the joys of summer. Light pollution is killing their vibe.

 Fireflies live two years underground as larvae — which also glow — feeding on worms and slugs that thrive in wilder, natural spaces before metamorphosing into the winged creatures we know and love.

-People who want to foster fireflies in their spaces could start by leaving a few leaves in the yard for the larvae to live under, said Candace Fallon, a senior conservation biologist at the insect conservation group Xerxes.
+People who want to foster fireflies in their spaces could start by leaving a few leaves in the yard for the larvae to live under, said Candace Fallon, a senior conservation biologist at the insect conservation group The Xerces Society.

 "It's just keeping things a little unkempt for them," said Fallon.
 "So whether that's not mowing a certain section or mowing infrequently.
 Maintaining native grass and tree cover and shrubs."

-Note: Correction: A previous version of the story misspelled the name of the insect conservation group The Xerces Society.